End-to-End Solana Smart Contract Development in Rust

 }

-For fuzzing SPL programs use Trident (Ackee Blockchain's fuzzer).
-It generates random instruction sequences and finds panics, unexpected account state, integer overflow.
-On one project Trident found in 4 hours a scenario where init → close → reinit led to reinitialization with someone else's data — Anchor discriminator passed because reinit used the same type.
+For fuzzing SPL programs, we use Trident (Ackee Blockchain's fuzzer).
+It generates random sequences of instructions and looks for panics, unexpected account state, integer overflow.
+On one project, Trident found in 4 hours a scenario where the sequence init → close → reinit led to reinitialization of an account with foreign data — Anchor discriminator passed because reinit used the same type.

-Optimization: Compute Units
+Compute Units Optimization

 Practice: split large state structures into multiple accounts.
 Instead of one ProgramState with 50 fields — several specialized accounts.
 Less data deserialized per call — less CU spent.

-| Approach | CU on 1KB deserialization | Mutability |
+| Approach | CU for 1KB deserialization | Mutability |

 |---|---|---|